-There is a risk that general declines in real estate markets or sales of assets by the Company under financial or other hardship, including as a result of changes in demand for real estate resulting from COVID-19 and related economic conditions, would have an impact on the fair values reported or the cash flows associated with owning or disposing of such properties.
+There is a risk that general declines in real estate markets or sales of assets by the Company under financial or other hardship would have an impact on the fair values reported.
 Market assumptions applied for valuation purposes do not necessarily reflect the Company's specific history or experience, and the conditions for realizing the fair values through a sale may change or may not be realized.
 Consequently, there is a risk that the actual fair values may differ, and the differences may be material.
 In addition, there is an inherent risk related to the reliance on and use of a single appraiser because this approach may not adequately capture the range of fair values that market participants would assign to the investment properties.